GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 Passport logs can be found in `/opt/gluu/node/passport/logs`.
 By default, severity of messages logged is `INFO`.
 You can tweak this by altering Passport's configuration file.
 For more information see [Log level](#log-level).

-In addition to passport logs, the log statements of the custom script are key.
+In addition to Passport logs, the log statements of the custom script are key.
 You can find those in `/opt/gluu/jetty/oxauth/logs/oxauth_script.log`.

 #### Login flows